Malika-Mirxojiyeva/my-yelp/README.md

 # my-yelp
-my yelp with React in AWS A mplify project in Qwasar Silicon Walley
+my yelp with React in AWS Amplify project in Qwasar Silicon Walley